Jon Daly (footballer): 2007–08 season

+2008–09 season

 Ahead of the 2008–09 season, Manager Levein said about Daly's return, saying "he had not have a chance to put together a run of games and bed down into the team" and "was impressed with his physical dimension to Dundee United's attack", believing that he "would help the club flying when the new season kicks off."
-On 26 August 2006, Daly scored his first hat-trick for Dundee United's career, in a 5–0 win against Cowdenbeath in the second round of the Scottish League Cup.
+On 28 August 2006, Daly scored his first hat-trick for Dundee United's career, in a 5–0 win against Cowdenbeath in the second round of the Scottish League Cup.
 After the match, Daly said he vowed to be a first team regular once again despite facing new competitions in the striker position.
+Daly then scored against Heart of Midlothian and Inverness Caledonian Thistle on 27 September 2008 and 4 October 2008 respectively.

-By the end of the year, Daly scored five more goals, including a brace against St Mirren on 29 November 2008.
-However, he suffered a groin injury that saw him miss three matches.
-On 15 November 2008, Daly returned from injury, coming on as a 66th-minute substitute, in a 2–0 loss against Kilmarnock.
+However, Daly suffered a groin injury that saw him miss three matches.
+On 15 November 2008, he returned from injury, coming on as a 66th-minute substitute, in a 2–0 loss against Kilmarnock.
 Since returning from injury, Daly's form dropped badly, due to his playing time coming from the substitute bench and often playing out of position, but he made several starts at times, forming a striking partnership with Francisco Sandaza.
-On 23 December 2008, Daly signed a three-year contract extension with the club, keeping him until 2012.
+Daly, once again, then scored against St Mirren (twice) and Inverness Caledonian Thistle on 29 November 2008 and 6 December 2008 respectively.
+On 23 December 2008, he signed a three-year contract extension with the club, keeping him until 2012.

 On 4 April 2009, however, Daly injured both his anterior and posterior cruciate ligaments after he received a tackle from Chris Hogg and was substituted in the 5th minute of the game, in a 2–2 draw against Hibernian.
 After the match, Daly was expected to be ruled out of action for "at least 12 months", although he was later expected to return "within half that timeframe".
 In Dundee United's first match since his absent, teammate Conway scored a goal, in a 1–0 win over Hamilton Academical on 11 April 2009 and said he dedicated his goal to Daly.
 At the end of the 2008–09 season, he went on to make twenty–seven appearances and scoring nine times in all competitions.